AdobeDocs/commerce-operations.en/help/configuration/cli/localization.md

 ### Create directories and files

-Language packages are located in a directory under `app/i18n/<VendorName>` in the Magento file system with the following contents:
+Language packages are located in a directory under `app/i18n/<VendorName>` in the Commerce file system with the following contents:

 - Required license files
 - `composer.json`